The Iron industry era : 1840 to 1877

 1868 – Saltburn by the Sea

-The railway reached Saltburn in 1860 and the Zetland Hotel was built to accommodate tourists.
-Saltburn is developed as a resort by Henry Pease of Darlington and a pleasure pier is built.
+The railway reached Saltburn in 1860 and the Zetland Hotel was built in 1861 to accommodate tourists.
+Saltburn has been developed as a resort by Henry Pease of Darlington and a pleasure pier has been built.

 1868 – Gateshead Town Hall

 Gateshead Town Hall is built by the architect John Johnstone.

 Gertrude Bell is born at Washington New Hall.
 The daughter of industrialist Isaac Lowthian Bell, she will become a famed explorer and expert on Arab affairs and will draw up the borders of Iraq.

 The North Eastern Daily Gazette is established in Middlesbrough by Scotsman, Sir Hugh Gilzean Reid.
 It is later simply called the Evening Gazette.

 The Willington Viaduct is established near Willington Quay, replacing an earlier viaduct by John and Benjamin Green.